bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [ ] (at 20+ flips) forcibly end the round.
 				- [ ] Give Obol of Thorns
 				- [ ] Summon monsters
-			- [ ] For now - Charon does not tell what he is going to do until he does it.
-You know he will do 'something', but not what that 'something' is.
-When Charon activates, he has a simplistic AI script which determines something painful (but not devastating) which he will do.
 	- [ ] **Weekend**
 		- [ ] **Enhanced Monster Effects (Projectile animations)**
 			- [ ] Charon Hands have 2 new states - Open and Slam.
 Open and glowing while preparing for Malice.
 Slam + screen shake when he does it (then open while casting).